 Our Verdict: At around $399.98 per pair for AIR or $999.99 per pair for the more advanced CORE model, MDHearingAid is much more affordable than custom-fitted hearing aids.
 Whether the design suits you is based on personal preference, but with a generous 45-day risk-free trial period, it’s worth finding out.

-Best Budget Model: The Lively Bundle gives you everything you’ll need to start hearing better, with an option of either rechargeable or battery-operated hearing aids, which are slightly less inexpensive.This package includes one pair of professionally programmed hearing aids, a year’s supply of batteries, and –– most importantly –– three years of free follow-up care from one of Lively’s audiologists.
+Best Budget Model: The Lively 2 Lite gives you everything you’ll need to start hearing better.
+Slightly less expensive than the rechargeable Lively 2 Plus, these hearing aids use traditional batteries.
+Each purchase includes one pair of professionally programmed hearing aids, a year’s supply of batteries, and –– most importantly –– three years of free follow-up care from one of Lively’s audiologists.
 These professionals can help you fine-tune the performance of your hearing aids for optimal hearing restoration.
-What’s more, these behind-the-ear hearing aids have Bluetooth capabilities, allowing you to stream music, make1 calls, or watch TV with the augmented capabilities of your hearing aids.
+What’s more, these behind-the-ear hearing aids have Bluetooth capabilities, allowing you to stream music, make calls, or watch TV with the augmented capabilities of your hearing aids.

-Pricing: Lively’s battery-powered option costs $1,450 per pair, and the rechargeable model goes for $2,000 per pair.
-With that said, either of these devices can be purchased through affordable financing plans starting as low as $47 per month.
+Pricing: The battery-powered Lively 2 Lite costs $1,195 per pair, and the rechargeable Lively 2 Plus goes for $1,595 per pair.
+With that said, either of these devices can be purchased through affordable financing plans starting as low as $39 per month.